Salivary Glands Long Essays

 • It can occur between the normal molar and supernumerary molar

-• It rarely involves the deciduous dentition
+• It rarely involves deciduous dentition

 • The condition is frequently seen in those areas of the dental arch where the roots of the neighboring teeth lie close to each other